jeremybarbet/Statiks-Chrome/readme.md

 Changelog
 ---------

+__v1.1.0__

+* New networks integrations : [Instagram](http://instagram.com), [Pinterest](http://www.pinterest.com), [Youtube](https://www.youtube.com), [Forrst](https://forrst.com) and [Soundcloud](https://soundcloud.com).
+* Add networks details, like following, tweets, favorites, photos, and lot more for the differents networks.
+* Add back button on header.
+* Refactoring code to easily add news features.
+* Add upgrade method for next releases.
+* Avoid multiple ajax calls.
+* Merge all data on the same object.
+* Improve animations and timing effects.
+* Fix a lot of bugs and make global improvement.

 __v1.0.1__

-* Improve global animations fa34dae
+* Improve global animations.
-* Avoid user-select and create markup in renderData() function 2b9680f
+* Avoid user-select and create markup in renderData() function.
 * Add a fail alert if there is no new followers after reloading data.
-Change alert color bed523a
+Change alert color.
-* Add bump and jshint dependencies 0569065 6ab52e3
+* Add bump and jshint dependencies.
-* Fix warnings according to jshint f4f51bb
+* Fix warnings according to jshint.

 __v1.0.0__